US Food and Drug Administration – FDA

 Advances in vaccine technology may be outpacing researchers’ ability to predict potential vaccine-related adverse events, Center for Biologics Evaluation & Research Viral Products Division Director Peter Patriarca, MD, said at a recent forum on immunization issues.

-Peter Patriarca, an FDA employee, admitted back in 1999, in a confidential e-mail obtained through FOIA, that, “… the greatest point of vulnerability on this issue is that the systematic review of thimerosal in vaccines by the FDA could have been done years ago and on an ongoing basis as the childhood immunization schedule became more complex.
+Peter Patriarca, an FDA employee, admitted back in 1999, in a confidential e-mail (need link) obtained through FOIA, that, “… the greatest point of vulnerability on this issue is that the systematic review of thimerosal in vaccines by the FDA could have been done years ago and on an ongoing basis as the childhood immunization schedule became more complex.
 The calculations done by FDA are not complex.
 I’m not sure if there will be an easy way out of the potential perception that the FDA, CDC and immunization policy bodies may have been “asleep at the switch” re: thimerosal until now”.

 A House Government Reform Committee staff report published this week criticized the FDA and the CDC for routinely allowing scientists with conflicts of interest to serve on two influential advisory committees that make recommendations on vaccine policy.